mnm-team/p4-sdn/Infrastructure-as-Code/README.md

 ## Goal:

-Create a big outer VM, in which a network of KVM-based VMs constituting the test-bed is constructed, these internal KVM-based VMs can be hosts, switches, controllers, security servers.
+Create a big outer VM, in which a network of KVM-based VMs constituting the test-bed is constructed, these internal KVM-based VMs can be hosts, switches, routers, controllers, security servers or whatever we want to test.

 The test-bed is "packed" in a big VM, so that its network is isolated from the outside network, and also isolated from other test-beds in the same physical machine.
 Therefore, our testing will not influence the other networks and vice versa.